You get two sealers for the price of one and automatic action; "cream of the crop" according to our cooking expert.

-A powerful 2-in-1 model.
+A powerful two-in-one model.
 Includes retractable handheld sealer for numerous applications.
 Features a helpful starter kit and patented drip tray.
 Equipped with a Rapid Marinate mode that marinates in minutes instead of hours.
 Vacuum speed automatically adjusts based on wet or dry foods.

 Although pricey, it provides a lot of convenient features and an impressive warranty for the cost.

 This space-saving machine has half the size but all the power of full-size FoodSavers.

 Model is 50% smaller than standard models and more compact for storage.
 Intuitive operation.
 Alignment guide eliminates wasted bags.
 Machine can use 8-inch vacuum seal bags, quart and pint bags, zipper bags, and more.
 Reliable design that is fairly beginner-friendly.

 No mode for moist sealing, so liquids can cause closure issues.
 Questionable longevity.

 This model offers some nice features for big tasks; earns our expert's approval for its viewing window.

 Speedy two-in-one model with retractable handheld sealer and viewing window.
 Capable and user-friendly.
 Efficiently seals large quantities of food.
 Includes a pull-out drip tray that is dishwasher-safe.
 Automatically detects moisture and adjusts seal accordingly.

 Consumes lots of counter space.
 Control buttons can be confusing.